jjjulianleon/ProyectoFinalIA/README.md

 - Dataset providers (Kaggle, BLS)
 - OpenAI for API access
-- Virginia Tech and Universidad for the COIL collaboration opportunity
+- Virginia Tech and Universidad San Francisco de Quito for the COIL collaboration opportunity
 - Course instructors and mentors

----

-**Built with ❤️ for education and career guidance**